Your hair feels gross, the fridge is empty, and you’ve been scraping together whatever free time you can.

 Words in front of you are jumbling together into a blurry mess, passing by like a dream and also slipping away like one.

 I’ve been where you are.
 In a way, I’m still there.

-In short, you feel like an anxious pile of crap because there’s so much to do with so little time to study for the bar exam and you’re feeling the pressure from the impending doomsday.
+Bar prep steeps you in this undercurrent of anxiety because there’s so much to study with so little time and you’re feeling the pressure from the exam getting closer and closer.
 The worst combination.